 "My love affair with form is evident in all of my work.
 This passion was appreciated throughout school eventually earning me artistic merit scholarships as well as academic grants from the University of Hartford Art School in West Hartford, Connecticut.
 There I received my fine arts degree in studio art concentrating in sculpture and printmaking.
 Since then I have become an elected member of the National Association of Women Artists in NYC, Connecticut Academy of Fine Arts and Connecticut Women Artists.
 I have had solo exhibitions at the University of Connecticut's Alexey von Schlippe Gallery, Kehler Liddell Gallery in New Haven and at the Nash-Zimmer Transportation Center, which was sponsored by the National Endowment for the Arts, State of Connecticut's Office of the Arts and Windham Arts.
 My work has been juried into numerous group exhibitions both nationally as well as regionally.
 I have won awards at New Britain Museum of American Art, Mystic Museum of Art, University of Connecticut's Jorgenson Gallery and the Mill Gallery exhibitions.
 I received a public commission for a life-sized cast bronze sculpture titled Melody that was placed in the renowned Benson Sculpture Garden in Loveland, Colorado and a full range of my serigraphs are in the collections of the master printers at Modern Multiples in Los Angeles, California.
 Just recently, I was choosen as one of thirty-two artists from across the nation that are believed will lead the way in this new millennium in an exhibit titled: Taos Art Insurgency: The New Protagonists, where my work was exhibited in three galleries in Taos, New Mexico."

 "My art is the way I explore ideas concerning both day-to-day life as well as more profound ideas surrounding relationships, stages of life and culture.
-It is a meditative practice of sorts that helps me stop and think about issues that are of interest to me.
-The act of creating forces me to slow down and think through an idea.
+It is a meditative practice of sorts that helps me stop and think about the issues of our time.
 As I work I find layers of meaning, both intentional and unintentional, become apparent filling me with delight and wonder.
 I create my work in series’, such as Cosmic, Dance, EastWest and Universe, so I can fully investigate each subject.
 The size of the series is determined by what I need to think through and what holds my interest.
 Over the years I have developed a personal visual language that uses symbolism and surrealism to transform my subject matter into archetypal images giving my work a mythical quality filled with layers of meaning."

 "While I use a variety of materials, the ideas are the driving force behind these visual statements not the materials.
 That is one reason why I use graphite, clay and wood in creating the originals.
 They are all very expressive without taking over.
 When working two-dimensionally, I begin with graphite because there's an intimacy about a hand-drawn image, which I love … whatever I put down on the paper is what I get.
 It is a meditative experience and a real joy in being able to capture the creative act so purely.
 Julia Pavone, curator for the Alexey von Schlipe Gallery, described my drawings as follows, 'Kathleen's intricate, delicately layered graphite drawings each appear to come together to form the complex entity.
 As with life, each lovely drawing is made up of so many ethereal textures, shades and shapes that you want to look at more deeply to experience the emotions visually laid out before you.'
 Thank you, Julia.
 I use these drawings as the basis for my print work, which can be intaglio, chine colle', serigraphs or digital archival and most recently woodcut.
 The nice thing about printmaking is I can add contrast, color and sometimes texture, depending on the type of printmaking method, while still retaining the essense of the drawings.
 I don't want my drawings to become painitngs or to rely on 'happy accidents'.
 I use technology in an intentional manner to enhance the original thought not to get away from it.
 When working three-dimensionally, I begin in clay or wood, both materials that are very user friendly.
 Clay lets me form organic shapes that are wonderful to touch while wood lets me construct simple shapes or more complex elements to compliment and finish the statements.
 I then cast and fabricate these elements into more permanent materials, such as bronze or stone.
 I do this because all my sculptures are envisioned as life-sized or large scale work to become part of the landscape or creating a landscape indoors.
 I often incorporate water as an essential material to complete the visual statement adding movement and life."